andrefdre/BarcelParts/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GENERAL PUBLIC LICENSE.
+Distributed under the MIT PUBLIC LICENSE.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>